-Possible causes solution The number of cycles set is not enough Usually, the number of loops is set to 40, but it should be noted that too many loops increase the background and reduce the reliability of the data.
-Signal acquisition is not set up correctly In the two-step method, signal detection should be set in the annealing and extension phases.
-Primer degradation Confirm primer integrity using PAGE electrophoresis and use new primers if degradation occurs.
-The template concentration is too low If the template is diluted, reduce the dilution rate (for target sequences with unknown expression levels, it is recommended to use the template without dilution for the first time); If the template is not diluted, remake the template, or concentrate the sample.
-Template degradation Prepare a new template.
+Possible causes solution

+Usually, the number of loops is set to 40, but it should be noted that too many loops increase the background and reduce the reliability of the data.
+In the two-step method, signal detection should be set in the annealing and extension phases.
+Confirm primer integrity using PAGE electrophoresis and use new primers if degradation occurs.
+If the template is diluted, reduce the dilution rate (for target sequences with unknown expression levels, it is recommended to use the template without dilution for the first time); If the template is not diluted, remake the template, or concentrate the sample.
+Prepare a new template. melting curve.